Tudesz/PWSDDE-cont/README.md

 ## References

-The inner workings of the continuation codes and further information on the use of the code base is published in: [...]
+The inner workings of the continuation algorithms and further information on the use of the codebase is published in the article
+[Bifurcation analysis of piecewise-smooth engineering systems with delays through numeric continuation of periodic orbits](https://doi.org/10.1007/s11071-024-10188-8).
+If the present framework is used for research purposes, please include a reference to this work.